reubenmiller/meta-rugix/README.md

 The board-specific layers serve as **examples** for how to integrate Rugix Ctrl with specific boards.
 Depending on your project and requirements, you may need to adapt those layers or write your own.

-## Known Limitations

-The `rugix-ctrl` recipe building Rugix Ctrl from source is not working at the moment due to some compilation issue.
-For the time being, use the binary variant `rugix-ctrl-bin`, which installs pre-build binaries.

 ## ⚖️ Licensing

 This project is licensed under either [MIT](https://github.com/silitics/rugix/blob/main/LICENSE-MIT) or [Apache 2.0](https://github.com/silitics/rugix/blob/main/LICENSE-APACHE) at your opinion.